swiftcast/bee-booot/README.md

 # Bee Booot

-This is a more complete setup of a Discord bot using the [sapphire framework][sapphire] written in TypeScript.
+This is a Discord bot using the [sapphire framework][sapphire] written in TypeScript.

 ## How to use it?